RhnSaxena/atlan-challenge/README.md

 The various endpoints are :

-- `GET /` : To get the current status of procees.
+- `GET /status` : To get the current status of procees.
 If no active process exist, it return `No active process`.

-- `POST /create` : To start a new process, create a POST Request at this endpoint along with the CSV file in formdata.
+- `POST /create` : To start a new process, create a POST Request at this endpoint along with the CSV file in form data, with `file` as key.

 - `GET /pause` : To pause the in-progress running process, create a POST Request at this endpoint.